jrheard/blog/_drafts/hypothesis-and-pexpect.md

 Hypothesis
 ==========

 [Hypothesis][hypothesis] is a "property-based testing" library for Python.
-Its homepage explains what that means:
+Its homepage says:

 > Hypothesis runs your tests against a much wider range of scenarios than a human tester could, finding edge cases in your code that you would otherwise have missed.

-Here's an example to give you a better idea of what this actually means.
+Here's an example to give you a better idea of what this means.
 Earlier, I showed you a test called `test_too_short_rejected()`, which asserts that the password `A!1` is marked BAD, because the password checker is supposed to reject passwords that are shorter than eight characters.
+This is an **example-based test**, which means that I wrote it by hand using an example password that I came up with off the top of my head.

-This is an "example-based test", which means that I wrote it by hand using an example password that I came up with off the top of my head.
-This test is actually pretty flimsy, because it only checks to see if `A!1` is rejected—but if the student's checker incorrectly allows a seven-character-long string like `A!12345`, my test won't catch that!
-I could add more examples, but that isn't very fun, and even if I added five more examples my test wouldn't be very exhaustive.
+This test is actually pretty flimsy, because it only checks to see if `A!1` is rejected—but if the student's checker program incorrectly allows a seven-character-long string like `A!12345`, my test won't catch that bug, because I didn't think to include that example in my test!
+I could add more examples, but that isn't very fun; and even if I did think really hard and came up with five more examples, my test still wouldn't be very exhaustive.

 Here's how to use Hypothesis to enhance that test.